mikejamestse/Shoot-Them-Boxes/README.md

 You can download it [here](https://threejs.org/)

+Add it to the ShootThemBoxes folder.

+When unzipped, make sure the folder name is **three.js-master**.

 ## Running the game
+Naviguate to the ShootThemBoxes directory.

-A server is needed to run the "ShootThemUp.html" file.
+A server is needed to run the "ShootThemBoxes.html" file.

-Example with Node.js http-server as a local server.
+Example with Node.js http-server as a local server, npm has to be pre-installed.

 To install:
 `npm install http-server -g`

 To run:
-`http-server . -p <portNumber>`
+`http-server`

+By default, Node.js will use **localhost:8080**

+Enjoy the game by typing http://localhost:8080/ in your browser!

 ## How to play
 Shoot the boxes before they arrive at the end of the floor!